Code of Conduct

 At the end of the lesson students should push their chairs under the desks, pick up any litter, and wait quietly to be dismissed.
 At the end of the day your teacher will tell you whether chairs should be stacked or placed on top of the desks.

-Use of Form Rooms at Break or Lunch Times
+Break or Lunch Times

 After school the Library is usually open for you to do homework from 3.30pm until 4.30pm on Mondays to Thursdays (you need to book in and out each day).
 Otherwise, if you have to wait in school after 3.30pm, and are not taking part in a supervised activity, you should sit in the dining room or reception.